wescale/k8s-advanced-training/monitoring/exercise-2/README.md

 Create a [PrometheusRule](https://github.com/prometheus-operator/prometheus-operator/blob/master/Documentation/api.md#prometheusrule), to ensure you have at least one mysql_exporter up.

 N.B: inspect the `ruleSelector` of the Prometheus to be sure your rule will be taken into account.

-You can use grafana to test your PromQL request.

 ### Bonus: Deploy the black box exporter and add an HTTP Probe to monitor the wordpress